chehara/WSO2_USA_Election2016AnnalysisDashBoard/README.md

 Steps to configure the System.
 #Step A: Initial configurations
- 1. Download WSO2 Enterprise Service Bus from http://wso2.com/products/enterprise-service-bus/ and extract to /home as <ESB_HOME>.
-Open <ESB_HOME>/repository/conf/carbon.xml and change the offset of the server to 7 as <offset>7<offset>
+ 1. Download WSO2 Enterprise Service Bus from http://wso2.com/products/enterprise-service-bus/ and extract to /home as ESB_HOME.
+Open ESB_HOME/repository/conf/carbon.xml and change the offset of the server to 7 as <offset>7<offset>
- 2. Download WSO2 Complex Event Processor from http://wso2.com/products/complex-event-processor/ and extract to /home as <CEP_HOME>.
-Open <CEP_HOME>/repository/conf/carbon.xml and change the offset of the server to 0 as <offset>0<offset>
+ 2. Download WSO2 Complex Event Processor from http://wso2.com/products/complex-event-processor/ and extract to /home as CEP_HOME.
+Open CEP_HOME/repository/conf/carbon.xml and change the offset of the server to 0 as <offset>0<offset>
- 3. Download WSO2 Data Analytic Server from http://wso2.com/products/data-analytics-server/ and extract to /home as <DAS_HOME>.Open <ESB_HOME>/repository/conf/carbon.xml and change the offset of the server to 3 as <offset>3<offset>
+ 3. Download WSO2 Data Analytic Server from http://wso2.com/products/data-analytics-server/ and extract to /home as DAS_HOME.Open ESB_HOME/repository/conf/carbon.xml and change the offset of the server to 3 as <offset>3<offset>
- 4. Download the WSO2 twitter connector from https://storepreview.wso2.com/store/assets/esbconnector/313cbd79-c183-43d2-8a6f-fb2721973ed9 and copy the jar to the <ESB_HOME>/repository/components/dropins directory in ESB.
+ 4. Download the WSO2 twitter connector from https://storepreview.wso2.com/store/assets/esbconnector/313cbd79-c183-43d2-8a6f-fb2721973ed9 and copy the jar to the ESB_HOME/repository/components/dropins directory in ESB.
  5. Download the https://github.com/GDRDABARERA/WSO2_USA_Election2016AnnalysisDashBoard repository.
  6. Install mysql to your local machine using the command : sudo apt-get install mysql-server mysql-client Start the MySQL service using the following command   : sudo /etc/init.d/mysql start